 Reason: From a review of the programme documentation submitted by the education provider the visitors noted information relating to the programme exit awards that could be misleading to applicants and students.
 The visitors noted that within the programme documentation the education provider makes reference to "professional regulation" when discussing exit awards and does not differentiate between the awards that lead to eligibility to Register as an audiologist and the award that leads to eligibility to apply to the HPC Register as a hearing aid dispenser.
-In the 'BSc (Hons) Audiology Programme Handbook' (page 10) it states that "you will be required to pass all specified academic and clinical elements of the degree (after compensation and resit arrangements have applied) in order to achieve eligibility for professional registration".
-However, on page 12 of the same document it suggests that the award of BSc Audiology leads to professional registration.
+In the 'BSc Healthcare Science (Audiology) programme handbook' (page 10) it states "to obtain the clinical qualification in Healthcare Science (Audiology), and be eligible for registration, you must achieve the minimum number of academic and clinical credits as specified below" and goes on to list the BSc (Hons) Healthcare Science (Audiology) and BSc (Ord) Healthcare Science (Audiology).
 The visitors noted that statements relating to the award of an ordinary degree leading to professional registration to be potentially misleading and could lead to the assumption that these awards may allow students to apply to the HPC Register when they do not.
 Therefore, visitors need to see evidence that the documentation clearly articulates that any exit awards from this programme would not confer eligibility to apply to the HPC Register, to ensure that this standard can be met.